PACIFIC CREEK RANCH

 Teton County, Wyoming • 4,200 sq. ft.

-Near the shores of Pacific Creek, inside a rare inholding within Grand Teton National Park, north of Jackson, Wyoming, lies the Suman Gentle residence.
+Near the shores of Pacific Creek, inside a rare inholding within Grand Teton National Park, north of Jackson, Wyoming, lies the Suman Gentle residence, which DMA had the opportunity to design.
 This area of the Jackson Hole Valley has been a long standing location for hunting and trapping lodges due primarily to the abundant amount of wildlife and fishing areas that surrounds.

 This particular piece of property is fairly flat on an elevated bench, surrounded by mature spruce and fir trees, while providing an enhanced view of the Teton Mountains as well as other neighboring mountains.